LeaPhant/pagkibot/README.md

 Head over to the [Wiki](https://github.com/LeaPhant/pagkibot/wiki) to get help on installing this bot.

+## Updating

+To update the bot, run `npm run update` in the bot folder.

 ## Commands

 You can find a list of commands [here](https://github.com/LeaPhant/pagkibot/wiki/4.-Commands).